 Guilt is no doubt one of the more difficult and complex emotions to deal with.
 However, you can overcome (or at least lessen) this all-too-prominent emotion.
 A definition of guilt is useful here, too.
-I would define it as feeling bad about something we feel we should or shouldn't have done.
+I would define it as feeling uncomfortable about something we feel we shouldn't or shouldn't have done.

 How do you do this?
 As with many things, a vital first step is to take an honest look at the situation that you feel is causing your feelings.
 Emphasis on the word HONEST.
 We must be honest with ourselves in order to effectively address our guilt.
 We humans are very, very good at rationalizing things in order to justify what we do.
 If you are doing that in this situation, stop and take a more careful look at your actions and thoughts.

 Ask yourself this question: Do I feel negative or mixed emotions about my role in the situation?

 If you do, take a closer look.
 What thoughts are you having along with these emotions?
 Do your actions conflict with any of your values?
 I'll talk more about values later, as it is critical that we are conscious of our core values and that we ensure we are living our lives in accord with them as best as humanly possible.

 Consider journaling about this situation.
-I’m amazed at how often writing things down brings people insight that they didn’t gain by thinking it through in their minds.
+I'm amazed that how often writing things down brings people insight that they didn't gain from thinking it through in their minds.
 Externalizing it onto paper, a word processor or a Google document can do wonders for insight!
 More on journaling here.

 In any case, it is of the utmost importance that you honestly examine any negative or mixed emotions that may be connected with a situation in which you find yourself feeling guilty.